Democratic Caucus Chairmen (1849 to present)

 4Heitshusen, "Party Leaders in the United States Congress, 1789–2015."
 Caucus records are contradictory for this period.
 They show the election of Representative James Hay as Democratic Caucus Chairman on January 19, 1911, but do not mention a resignation by incumbent chairman Clayton, nor do they specify that Hay was elected chairman for the new Congress.
 Later, they show the election of Representative Burleson on April 11, 1911.

 5Resigned from the House, October 5, 1930; there is no record of an election to fill the vacancy as caucus chair.

-6Resigned following election as majority floor leader, September 16, 1940; records do not indicate that a successor was chosen during the remainder of the Congress.
+6Resigned as Democratic Caucus Chairman following election as Majority Leader on September 16, 1940; records do not indicate that a successor was chosen during the remainder of the Congress.

 9Resigned as Democratic Caucus Chairman on June 14, 1989.

-11Resigned from the House of Representatives on January 16, 2006, after he was appointed to the Senate.
+11Resigned from the House of Representatives on January 16, 2006, after he was appointed to the U.S. Senate.